mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 ## The Batch planner

 CALDERA ships with a default planner, _batch_.
 The _batch_ planner will retrieve all ability commands available and applicable for the operation and send them to the agents found in the operation's group.
 The _batch_ planner uses the planning service to retrieve ability commands based on the chosen advsersary and known agents in the operation.
-The abilities returned to the _batch_ planner are based on the agent matching the operating system (execution platform) of the ability and the ability command having no unsatisfied variables.
+The abilities returned to the _batch_ planner are based on the agent matching the operating system (execution platform) of the ability and the ability command having no unsatisfied facts.
 The _batch_ planner will then send these ability commands to the agents and wait for them to be completed.
 After each batch of ability commands is completed, the _batch_ planner will again attempt to retrieve all ability commands available for the operation and attempt to repeat the cycle.
-This is required as once ability commands are executed, new additional ability commands may also become unlocked; e.g. required variables being present now, newly spawned agents etc...
+This is required as once ability commands are executed, new additional ability commands may also become unlocked; e.g. required facts being present now, newly spawned agents etc...

 The _batch_ planner can be found in the ```mitre/stockpile``` github repository at ```app/batch.py```